 The DNAP Program at Mayo Clinic School of Health Sciences is accredited (October 2013 to 2023) by the Council on Accreditation of Nurse Anesthesia Educational Programs.

 - Council on Accreditation of Nurse Anesthesia Educational Programs

 See accreditation information for Mayo Clinic College of Medicine and Science.

 The Mayo Clinic campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester (Saint Marys and Methodist campuses), and substantial research and education facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Also, six small rural hospitals in Minnesota, Wisconsin and Iowa are utilized for a senior clinical rotation.

 Graduation and certification

-When you successfully complete the program's coursework and pass the in-house comprehensive examination, you are awarded a DNAP degree from Mayo Clinic School of Health Sciences, a part of Mayo Clinic College of Medicine and Science.
+After successfully completing the program's coursework and passing the second National Self-Evaluation Exam (SEE), you are awarded a Doctor of Nurse Anesthesia Practice (DNAP) degree from Mayo Clinic School of Health Sciences, a part of Mayo Clinic College of Medicine and Science.